cjdelisle/JakeGate/Readme.md

 clear view of what went on around the beginning of June 2016 regarding TorProject and Jacob Appelbaum.

+DISCLAMER: I (Caleb, the maintainer) am not associated with any vanity twitter accounts and for many reasons I do not condone "mob justice", one reason which should be clear to everyone is because it creates a "fog of war" and a situation where it appears "everybody is in the wrong".
+Lets be excellent, collect the information, present it and let people decide for themselves where they stand.
+If you want to reach me I'm @cjdelisle on twitter.

 Contributions appreciated:
 * Sourced material only, must include a link
 * Must include a timestamp, times are given in GMT+2 - Paris time (deal with it)